China Strategic Reset: Failing To Prepare Or Preparing To Fail?

 (Source: Bloomberg)

 President Trump responded with alacrity, signaling his intentions and capabilities to accept the Chinese challenge by holding a summit with "Big Technology" leaders.
-His latest comments about the costs of various defence programs also hints, that the efficiencies associated with the technology sector, will soon be applied to defence company business models and their products.
-Taking the President's isolationist rhetoric at face value, the probability of a streamlining of forces to project power, in a way that does not lead to massive engagements of American boots on the ground in the future, also points to smarter munitions and ordnance platforms.
-The resulting microeconomic landscape, resulting from the President's overriding global-macro agenda, may resemble not only a rise in high tech defence startups but also mergers of defence and technology companies.
+His latest comments about the costs of various defence programs also hint that the efficiencies associated with the technology sector will soon be applied to defence company business models and their products.
+Taking the President's isolationist rhetoric at face value, the probability of a streamlining of forces to project power in a way that does not lead to massive engagements of American boots on the ground in the future also points to smarter munitions and ordnance platforms.
+The resulting microeconomic landscape, resulting from the President's overriding global macro agenda, may resemble not only a rise in high tech defence startups, but also mergers of defence and technology companies.
 The clash of cultures will be amusing to watch.

 (Source: Bloomberg)

-Further Chinese strategic weakness, in the global media, is being exploited in order to nudge China towards a grand trade bargain with America.
+Further, Chinese strategic weakness in the global media is being exploited in order to nudge China towards a grand trade bargain with America.
 A recent report in this series observed that China is now exporting inflation rather than deflation from its industrial overcapacity.
 This observation was then supplemented in the previous report with the view that Chinese capital outflows follow the inflation in order to seek opportunity for pecuniary gain.
 The latest nuanced nudge of China towards a grand trade bargain came with revelations of its latest export of antibiotic tainted agricultural and aquacultural produce.
 A new trade barrier has thus been effectively concealed within the larger emotive barrier of food health and safety.

 Apparently, Chinese aquacultural exports are also fungible with those from Asia in general.
 This implies that restrictions will be placed upon all Asian agricultural produce as a template for agricultural trade agreements with America throughout the region to replace the agricultural component in President Trump's hated TPP.
 In consequence, food prices will also start to rise in Asia's trade partners, so that the great inflation germinating in the global economy gets fundamentally baked in.